 STANDALONE INDIGENOUS DEGREES

 NEW!
-FNTI is excited to begin the delivery of standalone Bachelor's degrees in 2020-2021 in accordance with the Indigenous Institutes Act, 2017.
+FNTI is excited to begin the delivery of standalone bachelor's degrees, accredited by FNTI, in 2021 in accordance with the Indigenous Institutes Act, 2017.
 Watch for more information about the following degrees:

 Bachelor of Indigenous Social Work